PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

 ![desired_changeset](/assets/images/2024/12/desiredchangeset.png)

-Use of Chromatic to facilitate reviews and testing by the Design team.
+Use of Chromatic to facilitate reviews and testing by the design team.

 ![use_chromatic](/assets/images/2024/12/usechromatic.png)